cczufish/sui_graphql_swift_sdk/README.md

 use the Xcode project configuration UI to add the sui_graphql_swift_sdk iOS package.

-In the dialog that appears, paste the URL of the Apollo iOS GitHub repo (https://github.com/cczufish/sui_graphql_swift_sdk.git) into the search bar, then select the apollo-ios package that appears:
+In the dialog that appears, paste the URL of the sui_graphql_swift_sdk iOS GitHub repo (https://github.com/cczufish/sui_graphql_swift_sdk.git) into the search bar, then select the apollo-ios package that appears:

 Select which version you want to use , then click Add Package.